vnoelifant/msr-final-nao/README.md

  ## General Flow

 1. User speaks to NAO.
-2. NAO converts the speech to text.
-3. Node-RED flow sends the text to the Watson Assistant API.
+2. A client python application connected to NAO converts the speech to text and sends the text to the Watson Assistant API.
-4. The Watson Assistant API takes the text input, analyzed for intents (purposes of user inputs), and builds a dialogue that determines the responses NAO will give.
+3. The Watson Assistant API takes the text input, analyzed for intents (purposes of user inputs), and builds a dialogue that determines the responses NAO will give.
-5. The Watson Assistant API sends the textual responses back to Node-RED.
+4. The Watson Assistant API sends the textual responses back to the client Python application.
-5. The Node-RED flow sends the dialogue responses back to NAO.
+5. The client Python application converts the text to speech.
-6. NAO convert the text to speech
-7. NAO sends speech to user.
+6. Nao speaks response to user.

 **TODO**: Add numbers to flow diagram